Cherreads

 He let the pause stretch.
 Let the name settle into every ear.

-Then, calm and absolute:
+Then, steady and absolute: "My wife."

-The words dropped like a verdict.
+Those two words dropped like a verdict.

+He hadn't asked.
+He hadn't warned.
 He had simply moved the timeline forward and placed her inside it without permission.

 Vincent didn't smile.
 Didn't gloat.
-He simply stood there, hand still resting possessively at her lower back, his body angled slightly toward hers like he was both shielding and claiming her in the same breath.
+He simply stood there, his hand resting possessively at her lower back, his body angled slightly toward hers like he was both shielding and claiming her in the same breath.

+She wanted to drive her elbow into his ribs and walk out.
 She wanted to turn into him and find out if his mouth was as controlled as the rest of him.

 The conflict burned hotter than the anger.